Rhoxio/teaching-materials/building-software.md

 Now that we have the basic skeleton of expectation laid out, we can start looking at what it's actually going to take to get this app up and running.

-For example, having a user upload a photo is actually fairly complicated:
-- For User photo uploads to work:
-	- Carrierwave must be set up correctly for HTTP
-	- S3 bucket must be created
-	- S3 bucket permissions must be set
-	- UI for  photo uploads should be built (this should be a whole new item in and of itself)
-	- Users must be able to delete photos
-	- They must be able to set a 'default' photo

 Write this all out and get a good idea of what it's going to take to get your features out of your head and into reality.
 Try to cover as many bases as you can in this step, because the moment you begin to think about estimating time you may find that some features will either take a very long time or need more research before you can execute well on them.

 Now that you have all of your thoughts and concerns down, it is time to start estimating how much work it'll be to actually build the thing out.